Performance Based Scholarships

 Peer Advisor Scholarship - Students who participate in the Peer Advisor Program are eligible to receive up to $200 in this scholarship.
 To be eligible to apply for this program, students must have a minimum cumulative grade point average of 2.25, be classified as at least a sophomore, be in good disciplinary standing and have the ability to work with a diverse population of people.
 Interviews are required.
 Applications can be obtained from the Dean of Student Affairs.

-Peer Ministers - This grant is available to a student who gives evidence of being able to assist freshmen students by offering support and building a sense of community on campus.
+Peer Ministers - This grant is available to a student who gives evidence of being able to assist other students by offering support and building a sense of community on campus.
 Application is made to and selections are made by the Campus Minister.

 Resident Advisor Room and Board Scholarship - Students may apply to the Director of Residence Life after completing at least one full time semester at Schreiner or if they have significant community living experience.
 The student must be registered full time and have a cumulative GPA of 2.5 or higher.
 These scholarships are awarded for the amount of room and board and vary with the resident assistant assignment.